-In a recent meeting at a client, the CEO said that the flow of new products was the life blood of his organization, and that the company relied on product development to establish their competitive position in the marketplace.
+In a recent meeting at a client, the CEO said that the flow of new products was the lifeblood of his organization.
+The company relied on product development to establish its competitive position in the marketplace.
 That sentiment can be generalized to most companies.
 But what we’ve observed as we visit a wide variety of companies is that most of the competitive energy around product development is focused internally.
 There is more observable ‘competing within’ than ‘competing on behalf of’ their companies.

 We understand that a significant portion of the basis of this in-fighting ties to the unconscious, habitual application of the management principles of Frederick Taylor.
 Current leaders of product development appear to collectively understand there is a need for change, but lack the tools to overcome deeply entrenched, counterproductive management habits.

 Our last great chance to shuck off this flawed and self-limiting management style occurred during World War II.
 Training-Within-Industry (TWI) was the successful Army-led effort to create an efficient workforce out of the men and women entering the factories, replacing former factory workers who were now on the front lines.
 While Henry Ford a half-century earlier had lamented that every set of hands came attached to a whole, questioning person, TWI embraced the whole being and taught workers not only the key point of what they were building but went so far as to explain WHY they were key points.
 TWI’s “Every person must be seen as an individual” was a clear precursor to Lean’s “Respect and trust your workers”.

 The improvements brought to management during the war were lost as the returning tide of ex-soldiers reclaimed their spots along the assembly lines and in the offices of the factories.
 Management reverted to pre-war ways.